Using Data to Improve Customer Experience

 In summary, although advancing technology is key to business success, changes cannot be made at the expense of the customer experience.
 We expect those companies who use technology as an enabler to improve and personalise journeys by using data and tools to make smarter decisions at an individual level will be the ones who truly transform their technology story.

-Beth Whelan, Head of Collections and Recovery Products.
+Beth Whelan, Head of Debt Services Products.